ESOL Skills for Life Speaking and Listening (Online)

 No, the candidate must not have full written notes or read from a script.

 The group discussion will be between two instead of three candidates.
-The candidates will appear onscreen from separate physical rooms in the exam centre.
-Only one candidate is allowed per physical room.
+The candidates will appear onscreen from the same exam room in the exam centre.
 The examiner facilitates the onscreen group discussion.

 The first candidate will need to wait for the second candidate to finish their individual exam before both candidates can have their group discussion.
 The first candidate will wait for:

-The examiner will admit both candidates from the virtual waiting room to the virtual exam room for the group discussion.
+Candidates A and B should enter the exam room together for the group discussion.
 The examiner will ask the candidates to introduce themselves to each other, before prompting the group discussion.
 The discussion will then proceed as normal between the two candidates, with the examiner facilitating where necessary.
 The examiner will bring the discussion to an end after the allocated time.

 The length of the individual exam is the same as for standard format exams: